 Is your operation ready for increased customer switching?

-Written by Jon Vincent Small headshot image of Jon Vincent, Senior Manager at BFY Group.
+Jon Vincent Small headshot image of Jon Vincent, Senior Manager at BFY Group.
+09 Aug 2024

-We believe suppliers have, since around April, been in a position where they could technically offer fixed price tariffs below the price cap, and kick off a competitive market once again.
-However, this has been deliberately stifled by the Market Stabilisation Charge (MSC) and the Ban on Acquisition-only tariffs (BAT) to mitigate the risk of further market disruption, as a sudden wave of customer losses could have caused prudent and well-hedged suppliers to face catastrophic losses.
+Suppliers have again been in a position where they can offer fixed price tariffs below the price cap, and kick off a competitive market once again.
+This was previously deliberately stifled by the Market Stabilisation Charge (MSC) and the Ban on Acquisition-only tariffs (BAT) to mitigate the risk of further market disruption, as a sudden wave of customer losses could have caused prudent and well-hedged suppliers to face catastrophic losses.
+We've since seen the withdrawal for the MSC while the BAT remains.

-Our view is that many suppliers will be buying for Q423 on the assumption that market switching will increase.
+Our view is that many suppliers will be buying for Winter 24/25 on the assumption that market switching will continue to increase.
 This means they assume fewer customers on standard variable tariffs, and will have more flexibility to offer competitive fixed price tariffs, without causing themselves material losses on their existing customer base.
 We project that we could see a material increase from the announcement of the October price cap onwards.

 Before the energy crisis, the most competitive prices on the market were loss-making for that supplier in the first year, on the belief that they could retain the customers in the following years.
 We don’t expect a return to this level of unsustainable pricing, but we do expect to see much more competitive offers from suppliers outperforming the rest of the pack on costs, and from those more willing to take a hit on their first year margin to grow, or protect, market share.
 Regardless of which suppliers are ready, the likelihood is that market switching volumes will increase significantly over the next six months.

-Back in March, we reported that the early signs of this trend were starting to appear, highlighting the importance of retaining and attracting customers.
+We've been closely watching the early signs of this trend, highlighting the importance of retaining and attracting customers.
 Our latest blog looks at the same evolved trend from an operational perspective, offering guidance to help suppliers prepare for a surge in switching activity.

 Making the switch – How will suppliers be affected?